calparker1232/calparker1232/README.md

-Here’s a README summary you could use for your GitHub profile based on your resume and cover letter:

----

-# Cal Parker's GitHub Profile
+# Cal Parker's GitHub Portfolio

 Hello!
 My name is **Cal Parker**, and I am a recent graduate from the University of California, Los Angeles, with a Bachelor of Arts in Business Economics.
 I am passionate about finance, economics, and data analysis.